4umi Samuel Taylor Coleridge / Rime of the Ancient Mariner

 Influence

-The making of the sculpture of The Ancient Mariner:
+The making of the sculpture of the Ancient Mariner:

 - --oOo-- -